The Bark Scorpion (More commonly known as the Arizona Bark Scorpion) are found both in Las Vegas's residential and commercial areas.

 Seasonality and Personality

-It’s funny how Las Vegas never sleeps, and the scorpions here are nocturnal, and they are particularly well adapted to the desert - which makes Vegas a good habitat for them Unfortunately these Las Vegas scorpions do not burrow, and are commonly found in homes, requiring only 1/16 of an inch for entry.
+It’s funny how Las Vegas never sleeps, and the scorpions here are nocturnal, and they are particularly well adapted to the desert - which makes Vegas a good habitat for them Unfortunately these scorpions do not burrow, and are commonly found in homes, requiring only 1/16 of an inch for entry.

 The Food Chain

 The Bark Scorpion preys on small and medium-sized animals such as beetles, spiders, crickets, cockroaches, other insects, and even other scorpions.
-Las Vegas Bark Scorpions are eaten by a wide variety of animals such as birds, reptiles, and other vertebrates.
+Bark Scorpions are eaten by a wide variety of animals such as birds, reptiles, and other vertebrates.
 Development, extermination, and collecting scorpions for research also reduces the bark scorpion population in Las Vegas.

 Venom and Antivenom Procedures

-The Las Vegas bark scorpion is the most venomous scorpion in Las Vegas, and even North America Its venom can cause severe pain (coupled with numbness, tingling, and vomiting) in adult humans, typically lasting between 24 and 72 hours.
+The bark scorpion is the most venomous scorpion in Las Vegas, and even North America Its venom can cause severe pain (coupled with numbness, tingling, and vomiting) in adult humans, typically lasting between 24 and 72 hours.

 Basic first aid measures can be used to help remediate Las Vegas Bark Scorpion stings.
 First, clean the sting site with soap and water, apply a cool compress (cool cloth), and take paracetamol or ibuprofen for local pain and swelling after consulting with your doctor.